 Here’s How Giving Tuesday Could Help You Come Tax Time

-The holidays are supposed to be a time for giving, not just getting.
+The holidays are a time for giving — not just getting.
 But if you’re hoarding your pennies like we are, then donating to charity may not be your top priority.

-Still, now that we’ve had Black Friday and Cyber Monday, it’s time for Giving Tuesday.
+But after we enjoy Black Friday and Cyber Monday, it will be time for Giving Tuesday.
 Instead of buying more stuff, this international movement is asking you to donate to causes you care about.
 And they’re asking you to do it right now — otherwise, you might not get around to it.

-Not to be greedy, but there may be something in it for you too.
-You could score a charitable tax break by donating to your cause of choice, and it’s worth doing that before the end of the calendar year.
+Not to sound greedy, but there may be something in it for you, too (besides the fuzzy feeling you get supporting a good cause).
+You could score a charitable tax deduction by donating to your cause of choice, and it’s worth doing that before the end of the calendar year.
 It’s important to understand the rules first, though.

-We also have tips for making sure your donation is going to the right place — where it will actually help real people, not just scammers or fundraisers.
+We also have tips for making sure your donation is going to the right place — where it will actually help real people, not scammers.

 Here’s everything you need to know.

-The idea behind Giving Tuesday got started in 2012.
-With the help of social media, it spread quickly.
-Over the past decade, it has grown into a global phenomenon, with Giving Tuesday movements active in 80 countries.
+The movement started in 2012, and with the help of social media, it spread quickly.
+It has grown into a global phenomenon over the past decade or so.
+There are Giving Tuesday movements active in nearly 100 countries.

-Last year, roughly 35 million Americans participated, donating a total of $2.7 billion.
-That was nearly a 10% increase compared with the previous year.
+Last year, roughly 34 million Americans participated, donating a total of $3.1 billion.

 What’s This About a Tax Break?